 What to do with the bones?

-Don't waste the strip of removed bones and meat.
-Can it to dissolve the bones, or smoke it and pluck out the bones afterwards.
+Don't waste the strip of removed bones and meat!
+Pressure can it to dissolve the bones, or smoke it and pluck out the bones afterwards.
+Or grind the strip of meat with bones in a meat grinder and make fish patties out of it.
 I just freeze the left over pin bones

 from each batch of cleaning fish and freeze them.
 Once I have enough